Hey! This thing is still a Work in Progress. Files, instructions, and other stuff might change!

 PS: The UP software seems to crash sometimes when exporting the STL from Sketchup and importing it, even though netfabb did not find any holes.
 Running it through the fix-routine and saving it again (even though nothing happened) will solve this.

-9g servo arm top coupler to threaded rod by Schorhr is licensed under the Attribution - Non-Commercial - Share Alike license.
+9g servo arm top coupler to threaded rod by Schorhr is licensed under the Creative Commons - Attribution - Non-Commercial - Share Alike license.

 What does this mean?